Pkhalili2/P-Net-MINIAOD-Pre-Processing/README.md

     ```

 ---
-## ⚙Core Workflow: Running the Preprocessing
+## Core Workflow: Running the Preprocessing

 After compiling, you can run the preprocessing to generate the flat ROOT trees.